laquereric/ReferralPartnersMOU/prompt_and_results.md

 The memo of understanding has been created with the following key components:

-1. **Formal Agreement Structure**: A comprehensive memorandum of understanding between Eric Laquer, Syed, and Peter Kenny as Referral Partners.
+1. **Formal Agreement Structure**: A comprehensive memorandum of understanding between Eric Laquer, Syed Parvez, and Peter Kenny as Referral Partners.

 2. **Commission Structure**:
    - Equal split of commission payments among all Referral Partners for business introductions